sana-ccrc/Impactastic/README.md

 This project uses IBM's **TinyTimeMixers (TTM)**, a state-of-the-art Time-Series Foundation Model (FM), to perform zero-shot and fine-tuned forecasting on temperature and precipitation data from six different regions of the Amazon.

+> **Significance:**
+Why is it important to forecast precipitation and temperature multiple months ahead:

+The Amazon faces worsening droughts, extreme heat, and fire risks that disrupt ecosystems, transport, and livelihoods.
+Predicting rainfall and temperature months ahead enables early resource planning, better water and energy management, and proactive fire prevention.
+These forecasts give governments and industries critical lead time to reduce damage and protect both people and the forest.

 ---

 ## ✨ Key Features